cloudposse/docs/content/tutorials/atmos-getting-started.md

 Wrapping up, we've seen some critical aspects of SweetOps in action as part of this tutorial:

-1. Another usage of Geodesic to easily provide a consistent environment where we can invoke `atmos`.
+1. Another usage of Geodesic to easily provide a consistent environment where we have easy access to tools (like `atmos` and `terraform`).
 1. An example stack along with the breakdown of what goes into a stack and why it is a powerful way to describe an environment.
 1. Example components that require a specific workflow in order to execute correctly.
 1. Usage of `atmos` in executing against some terraform code and orchestrating a workflow from our stack.